Australia: $500 vs $1,000/month

 A late-career Australian saver deciding whether AUD500 or AUD1,000 a month (or a short retirement delay) is enough to reach the ASFA “comfortable” retirement budget.

-If you are roughly 10–15 years from retirement, the practical question is rarely “what portfolio do I need?”—it is “is diverting AUD500 or AUD1,000 a month into super actually enough once I still have a mortgage tail, private health cover, and adult kids to support?”
-This scenario follows a single metro homeowner starting at age 55 in January 2026 with A$360,000 already inside super, then tests what happens if they can add either A$500 or A$1,000 a month of extra voluntary contributions before retirement.
-For the late-career take-home range in the research brief—roughly A$5.6k–A$7.7k/month before mortgage differences—A$500/month is a meaningful but lighter stretch, while A$1,000/month is a much firmer cash-flow commitment.
-It keeps the ASFA comfortable budget (about A$4,500/month for a single homeowner) as the retirement spending goal, while showing that the Hold lane needs to trim that target to A$4,200 to keep a healthy reserve.
+If you are roughly 10–15 years from retirement, the practical question is rarely “what portfolio do I need?”—it is whether an extra A$500 a month is enough to move the needle, or whether getting closer to A$1,000 or working a bit longer is what really changes the result.
+This scenario follows a single metro homeowner starting at age 55 in January 2026 with A$360,000 already inside super.
+For a late-career worker earning around the high-A$50,000s to high-A$70,000s before tax, A$500/month is often a plausible stretch, while A$1,000/month usually needs either lower housing costs or more income coming into the household.
+It keeps the ASFA comfortable budget (about A$4,500/month for a single homeowner) as the retirement spending goal, while showing that the Hold lane needs a slightly leaner target to keep a healthy reserve.

-The preset uses an A$2,700/month Age Pension floor from retirement, assumes unused concessional carry-forward room is available in the one-off top-up years while total super stays under A$500k, and builds in the lumpy costs Australians in their 60s cite most often (A$45,000 for a car replacement, A$40,000 for a roof/insulation refresh, A$30,000 for relocation, plus A$45,000 and A$120,000 health and aged-care buffers later in life).
-Living-cost assumptions start from the December 2025 ASFA standard, while the later-life health and aged-care buffers reflect the higher cost pressure many retirees face.
+The preset assumes retirement is not frictionless.
+It includes a vehicle replacement, a meaningful home-maintenance bill, a possible move, and larger health and care costs later on.
+An A$2,700/month Age Pension floor starts in retirement, and the higher-saving lanes assume enough concessional room is available for catch-up contributions before work ends.
+Living-cost assumptions start from the December 2025 ASFA standard, while the later-life health and care buffers reflect the higher cost pressure many retirees face.
 If you expect your own costs to rise faster than that, raise the spending target in the calculator and compare again.

 What the numbers show

-All amounts are shown in today’s dollars (real returns of 2.4% / 3.2% / 4.2%).
+All amounts are shown in today’s dollars across lower, middle, and stronger return paths.
 “Savings effort” is the average extra money flowing into the plan around retirement, including voluntary contributions and any part-time income.

 Key takeaways from the run:

-- Delaying to 70 adds about A$273/month of safe budget versus holding at A$500.
-The base Delay + $500 lane reaches A$4,518/month without doubling contributions, thanks to three extra saving years, A$30k carry-forward injections, and part-time income through age 69.
+• Delaying to 70 adds about A$273/month of safe budget versus holding at A$500.
+The base Delay + $500 lane reaches A$4,518/month without doubling contributions, thanks to three extra saving years, continued contributions, and part-time income through age 69.

 New to the calculator?
 Start with Reading your results to understand safe budgets and buffers, then open the scenario to try your own numbers.